Hereditary Fructose Intolerance

 Signs & Symptoms

-• Jaundice and hepatomegaly due to liver dysfunction.
+Jaundice and hepatomegaly reflect liver dysfunction.

 History of Present Illness

-• Symptoms improve with fructose avoidance.
+Symptoms improve rapidly with fructose avoidance but recur upon re-exposure.

 Past Medical History